LukeGrahamLandry/franca/examples/os/README.md

 franca examples/os/build.fr -vzf -append "spawn doom;" -fetch-doom -smp 2 -graphics
 ```

+Many new operating systems exist because their authors have
+a grand unified theory of security or interprocess communication.
+This one does not, so maybe operating system is the wrong word for it
+but I don't know a better one.
+It's just a program that allows other programs
+(that were written with the assumption that there is an operating system) to work.
+Currently all user code runs in the same address space
+and the file system just exists in memory so most libc things
+that would usually be syscalls are just normal functions.

 For debugging you can also run the userspace part without the kernel
 (run examples/os/host/user.fr for arm64-linux or examples/web/build.fr for browser).